containerbuildsystem/osbs-docs/docs/multiarch.rst

-The configuration for this plugin will include the osbs-client instance configuration for the named workers in addition to the list of plugins and their configuration that needs to be used when creating worker builders on those workers.
+The configuration for this plugin will include the osbs-client instance configuration for the named workers in addition to the list of platforms to build for.

-The purpose of the orchestrator build is to choose a worker cluster, create a worker build in it, and monitor worker builds.
+The purpose of the orchestrator build is to choose a worker cluster, create a worker build in it, monitor worker builds, and group them as required.
 Below is an example of the ATOMIC_REACTOR_PLUGINS environment variable for an orchestrator build.

 ::